dataparallel-swift/swift-multiarray/README.md

 Here `P` is a simple pair type, because Swift does not allow us to extend regular tuples `(,)`.
 Boo.

+For convenience we provide synonyms for tuples from 2 to 16 elements (`T2`, `T3`...), so that you  do not have to do the binary nesting yourself.

 As you can see, this is a straightforward translation over the structure of the datatype into an isomorphic representation using (nested) pairs.
 As far as the